 As she is already quite active and with quite a lot going on in her mind, I generally tend to bring Wanda down to the floor…to rest.

-“Inspired by our Yoga Therapy training in Haarlem last week, instead of introducing Restorative Yoga at the end of the class, we practiced stretches in fully supported positions from beginning to end”
+“Inspired by our Yoga Therapy training in Haarlem last week, instead of introducing Restorative Yoga at the end of the class, we practised stretches in fully supported positions from beginning to end”

 Notice from the images above, that Wanda’s head is fully supported with a yoga cushion, slightly more elevated than we would normally do with other students.